 The immediate U.S. taxation of foreign subsidiaries’ passive, but not active income is a scenario of increasing practical importance.
 This paper builds on Alvin Warren’s recent analysis of this partially deferral-tempering case.
 It clarifies some of the legal and economic mechanics behind Warren’s formula.
 It also makes several points de novo.
 It highlights the conceptual relationship between passive-income pass-through and delayed realization of accrued gains.
 It points out that delayed realization inside the subsidiary effectively deactivates passive-income pass-through.
 And it describes when it does and does not matter that the parent takes interim distributions from the subsidiary, as when it uses such distributions to pay its interim pass-through tax liability.

 Sanchirico, Chris William and Shuldiner, Reed, "The Deferral Effects of Passing Through Foreign Subsidiaries’ Passive Income" (2015).
-Faculty Scholarship.
+All Faculty Scholarship.
 1570.

 Economic Policy Commons, International Economics Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Public Policy Commons, Taxation Commons, Taxation-Transnational Commons